-Marie Sklodowska-Curie Individual Fellowships (MSCA – IF) fund researchers looking to enhance their career by gaining experience abroad.
+Marie Sklodowska-Curie Postdoctoral Fellowships (MSCA – PF) fund researchers looking to enhance their career by gaining experience abroad.
 The Climate and Atmosphere Research Center (CARE-C), based at the Cyprus Institute, is a Regional Center of Excellence dedicated to the research and solution of the effects of environmental and climate change in the Eastern Mediterranean and Middle East (EMME) region, a global climate change and air pollution “hotspot”.

-By applying for an MSCA Individual Fellowship at CARE-C, you will have the opportunity to work alongside world-renowned scientists, contributing to pioneering research aiming to find tangible solutions to urgent regional challenges.
+By applying for an MSCA Postdoctoral Fellowship at CARE-C, you will have the opportunity to work alongside world-renowned scientists, contributing to pioneering research aiming to find tangible solutions to urgent regional challenges.
 You will be able to leverage a first class research environment with unique infrastructures, while benefitting from the Center’s expert proposal writing resources.
 CARE-C also boasts a prestigious network of EU Advanced Partners including the University of Helsinki (UHEL), the Max Planck Institute for Chemistry (MPIC), and Commissariat à l’Energie Atomique (CEA).

 Who is this call for?